Explaining Low Energy $\gamma$-ray Excess from the Galactic Centre using a Two Component Dark Matter Model: Results

 \paragraph{} We have already discussed in the Section \ref{model} that in order to compare the direct detection results computed using a multicomponent dark matter model, one should rescale the spin independent scattering cross sections for both the dark matter components by an appropriate factor (see Eq. (\ref{effective-scatter})) which manifests the existence of multicomponent dark matter.
-In view of this, the spin independent ``effective scattering cross sections" between each of the dark matter candidate ($S$, $\phi$) and the nucleon are plotted in Fig. \ref{plot5}.
-Here red coloured zone represents ${{\sigma^\prime}^{\,i N\rightarrow i N }_{SI}}$ for the candidate $S$ ($i=S$) however, for the heavier dark matter candidate $\psi$ it is indicated by the green coloured band.
-For the comparison with the direct detection experimental results the data \cite{Akerib:2013tjd} obtained from the LUX experiment are superimposed on the same figure (Fig. \ref{plot5}).
-From the Fig. \ref{plot5} it appears that although some portions of the present two component dark matter model are already excluded by the LUX experiment, still there exists enough allowed regions in the $\sigma_{\rm SI}-M_{\rm DM}$ plane which can be tested by more sensitive (``ton-scale") direct detection experiments in near future.
+In view of this, the spin independent ``effective scattering cross sections" between each of the dark matter candidate ($S$, $\psi$) and the nucleon are plotted in Fig. \ref{plot5}.
+Here red coloured zone represents ${{\sigma^\prime}^{\,i N\rightarrow i N }_{\rm SI}}$ for the candidate $S$ ($i=S$) however, for the heavier dark matter candidate $\psi$ ($i=\psi$) it is indicated by the green coloured band.
+For the comparison with the latest direct detection experimental results the data \cite{Akerib:2013tjd} obtained from the LUX experiment are superimposed on the same figure (Fig. \ref{plot5}).
+From the Fig. \ref{plot5} it is seen that although some portions, only for the lighter DM component $S$, in the $\sigma_{\rm SI}-M_{\rm DM}$ plane are already excluded by the LUX experiment, still there exist enough allowed regions in the $\sigma_{\rm SI}-M_{\rm DM}$ plane for both the dark matter components $S$ and $\psi$ which can be tested by more sensitive (``ton-scale") direct detection experiments in near future. \paragraph{} In Table \ref{tab2} we show the ranges of values of different observable quantities, namely $\alpha$, $\theta_{\rm NB}$, $R_{X\bar{X}}$, $R^{\prime}_{X\bar{X}}$, ${\rm BR}_{\rm inv}$, $\Gamma_h$, $\Gamma_{H}$, $\frac{\Omega_S h^2}{\Omega_{\rm T} h^2}$, $\frac{\Omega_\psi h^2} {\Omega_{\rm T}h^2}$, ${\sigma^\prime}^{\,S N\rightarrow S N }_{\rm SI}$ ,${\sigma^\prime}^{\,\psi N\rightarrow \psi N }_{\rm SI}$, which are allowed by various theoretical, observational and experimental constraints listed in Section \ref{model}.
+These ranges are obtained for the chosen values of the kinetic mixing parameter $\epsilon = 1.0\times 10^{-3}$ and the U(1)$_{\rm X}$ gauge coupling $g_{\rm X}=0.3$.
+The other relevant model parameters namely $M_{S}$, $M_{\psi}$, $M_{Z^{\prime}}$, $M_{H}$, $\lambda_{2,\,3}$, required for computing these allowed ranges of different observables, are varied over their entire ranges mentioned in Eq. (\ref{para-ranges}).